Ten de Shōwaru Cupid: Demons

 Head of the Planning Department, Japan Branch of the Demon World Soul Bank.
-He's Maria (聖 まりあ)'s boss and a middle-ranking demon.
-He's quite handsome and loves Maria (聖 まりあ), but she's completely indifferent to him.
+He's Maria's boss and a middle-ranking demon.
+He's quite handsome and loves Maria, but she's completely indifferent to him.
 He's a narcissist and is always naked under his cape.
-He's somewhat naive and easily manipulated by Maria (聖 まりあ).
+He's somewhat naive and easily manipulated by Maria.

-He's obliterated by Jiva (ジヴァ) but revives as a fly.
+He's obliterated by Jiva but revives as a fly.
 He's apparently "going to be like this for about 50 years."